 Call us free on 0808 168 9540

-We provide air quality monitoring services, including providing specialist monitoring equipment and analysis of results that allow employers to comply with the law and protect their staff from occupational exposure to potentially damaging air pollutants.
+As part of our air quality monitoring services, we are able to provide specialist monitoring equipment and analysis of results for both outdoor and indoor air quality.
+This allows employers to put in place air quality strategies to comply with the law and protect their staff from occupational exposure to potentially damaging air pollutants.

 Workers can be exposed to a wide range of toxic or harmful dusts, aerosols and gases while at work.
 The Health and Safety Executive (HSE) in the UK sets a number of Workplace Exposure Limits (WELs) that must not be exceeded.
 This needs to be determined with monitoring over Time Weighted Average (TWA) periods representative of a working period where acute or chronic health effects could occur.

-Phlorum routinely carries out such monitoring using the prescribed processes determined by the HSE and the Institute of Occupational Medicine (IOM).
-We can also advise on what mitigation might be required to reduce workers’ exposure to air pollutants – the last course of action being to recommend appropriative Respiratory Protective Equipment (RPE).
+Phlorum routinely carries out such air quality monitoring services using the prescribed processes determined by the HSE and the Institute of Occupational Medicine (IOM).
+We can also advise on what mitigation might be required to reduce workers’ exposure to air pollutants – the last course of action being to recommend appropriate Respiratory Protective Equipment (RPE).

 Ionising radiation can come from a variety of sources in industrial and commercial settings.
 However, stringent measures are usually in place to prevent emissions of ionising radiation or radioactive materials from affecting workers – e.g., use of radionucleotides in laboratories, use of nucleonic gauges in industry, use of X-rays in medical facilities.